Go card

-The go card is an electronic smartcard ticketing system developed by Cubic Corporation, which is currently used on the TransLink public transport network in South East Queensland.
-To use the go card, users hold the card less than 10 cm away from the reader to "touch on" before starting a journey, and must do the same to "touch off" the service at the end of the journey.
+The go card is an electronic smartcard ticketing system currently used on the Translink public transport network (trains, trams, buses, ferries) in South East Queensland, Australia.
+The go card is used by holding it less than 10 cm away from a card reader to "touch on" before starting a journey, and to "touch off" before finishing a journey.
 The cost of each journey is deducted from the go card balance.

-The Queensland Government awarded the $134 million contract to design, build, operate and maintain the go card system to Cubic Corporation in July 2003.
-In July 2006, TransLink signed up around 1,000 volunteers to trial the new smartcard system in the Redcliffe area.
-The go card was launched throughout Brisbane in February 2008, the go card was available at selected retail stores and Queensland Rail stations.
-It could also be accessed by phone or online.
+The Queensland Government awarded the $134 million contract to design, build, operate and maintain the system to Cubic Corporation in July 2003.
+Up to 1,000 volunteers trialed the system at Redcliffe in July 2006.
+The system was officially launched throughout South East Queensland in February 2008.